-The survey of major events in the history of life on earth, from its origin over three billion years ago, to the appearance of man.
+A survey of major events in the history of life on earth, from its origin over three billion years ago, to the appearance of man.

-The survey of t

-gin over three billion years ago, to the appearance of man.
 Patterns of evolution, extinction and replacement of plant and animal groups as responses to ancient environmental changes.
 A one day field trip is required.